Region: Kemerovo Oblast

 Climate: Cold and snowy winters, mild summers with occasional rainfall.

-- Museum of Local Lore – a museum that showcases the history and culture of Prokopyevsk.
+- Novokuznetsk Museum of Local Lore – a museum showcasing the history and culture of Novokuznetsk and its surrounding regions.

-- Monument to Miners – a statue dedicated to the miners who worked in the local coal mines.
+- The Monument to Miners – A monument that honors miners who worked in coal mines around the city during Soviet times

 - Coal mining

 - Machine building industry